Conservation

 A journey with Dave is both educational and fun.
 He is active in a variety of organizations including serving as president of NC State’s Fisheries and Wildlife Alumni Association and Chairman of the Policy, Regulation and Trade Working Group for the North Carolina Partners in Amphibian and Reptile Conservation.
 When not traveling, he plays and watches sports, reads, writes, dabbles in the kitchen and enjoys spending time with family and friends.

 He has traveled extensively throughout his education, earning a B.S. in Ecology from the University of Georgia in 2009, an M.S. in Biology from Eastern Illinois University in 2011, and a Ph.D. in Ecology from Utah State University in 2016.
-Andrew has visited 23 countries on 4 continents and seen almost 500 species of reptiles & amphibians and over 1000 species of birds.
-He writes a blog about snakes called ‘Life is Short, but Snakes are Long’.
+Andrew has visited 26 countries on five continents and seen over 500 species of reptiles & amphibians and almost 1500 species of birds.
+He wrote and curates a blog about snakes called ‘Life is Short, but Snakes are Long’.
+When not traveling with EcoQuest, he continues work on snakebite & snake identification begun as a postdoc at the University of Geneva, and teaches and mentors undergraduate and graduate students.

 Professionally, Jessie is a Certified Wildlife Biologist ® with a B.S. in Fisheries and Wildlife Management from NC State University and a M.S. in Wildlife Science from the University of Tennessee Knoxville.
 She has conducted research on human-wildlife conflict, tropical bird ecology, forest and grassland management, and wildlife management in agricultural landscapes.
-Jessie has worked in the public and private sectors for organizations including The Nature Conservancy, and is currently a biologist for the North Carolina Wildlife Resources Commission where she leads the agency’s conservation land acquisition program.
+Jessie has worked for the past 14 years in the public and private sectors for organizations including The Nature Conservancy and the North Carolina Wildlife Resources Commission.
+Currently she is the Executive Director of Conservation Corps North Carolina, a nonprofit that works to train the next generation of youth and young adult conservation leaders for North Carolina.

-In her spare time, you can find Jessie cooking, birding, traveling, and enjoying life in Durham with her husband Brandon and their dog Sophie.
+In her spare time, you can find Jessie, birding, horseback riding, cooking, and enjoying life in Durham with her dog Ella and horse Romeo.
+To date, Jessie has traveled to 22 countries across five continents studying wildlife, experiencing new cultures, and leading groups through new experiences with the world around them...and seeing over 1,500 species of birds so far.
 Some of her favorite travel destinations include the Pantanal of Brazil, the deserts of Namibia, the Galapagos Islands, and the National Forests of the American West.
 Jessie never shies away from a new experience, an interesting conversation, or a craft beer.
-You can keep up with Jessie’s adventures near and far on Instagram: @jessiebirckhead.
+You can keep up with Jessie’s adventures near and far on Instagram: @jessiebirckhead